rob-sokolowski/hippo-lamdera/README.md

 ### Study session:
 All cards have a `nextPromptScheduledAt` field.
-This is
+If you're consistently recalling a card's answer correctly, this date get pushed further into the future on each correct response.
+Cards you're not doing well on, will be scheduled for study more frequently.

+#### Sample prompt:
 ![img](./assets/screenshot2.png)

+#### Sample self-grading panel
 ![img](./assets/screenshot3.png)